lithellx/zulaimbot/README.md

 ## READ HERE BEFORE ASKING ME
+This cheat is not working anymore.
+(Check [ZulaExt](https://github.com/lithellx/zulaext))

 Please do not ask me how to inject the dll into game or how to build the project.
 Research a little bit and you will easily find some documents about it.
-And I'm not sure if the project still working in game.

 ## About ZulAimbot
 Simple (D3D9) aimbot project for Zula game.